bjesus/air/README.md

 - Sliding down from the top right shows window controls for the currently focused window (useful for killing an app)

 ## Known issues

-- Rotation is buggy - generally the moment the screen is rotated, it freezes.
-AIR runs `watch -n 0.5 xset dpms force on` to force a screen refresh every 0.5 seconds.
 - Battery status reporting is off
 - GTK header buttons are tiny.
 Can be fixed by setting `GDK_SCALE` but for me it crashes Foliate.
-- Suspend doesn't work on first attempt